bbqkees/ems-esp-domoticz-plugin/README.md

 As I do not have an EMS thermostat myself, I would like to know if this works as intended.

 ## To Do List
-- Add the solar/mixer module devices.
+- See the readme on the master branch.

 ## Credits
 This plugin was based on the beta version version created by [Gert05](https://github.com/Gert05)